 Name Description Moon phase Displays the moonrise and moonset times, along with the moon phase, based on your GPS position.
-Music controls Provides music player controls for your phone.
-My Love Rewards Displays your Love's® rewards information on your Instinct 2 - dēzl Edition watch.
-NOTE: This feature is not available for all product models.
-Notifications Alerts you to incoming calls, texts, social network updates, and more, based on your phone notification settings (Enabling Bluetooth Notifications , page 76).
-Performance Displays performance measurements that help you track and understand your training activities and race performances (Performance Measurements , page 50).
-Pilot Flying J [TM] MyRewards Displays your rewards card information on your Instinct 2 - dezl Edition watch.
-NOTE: This feature is not available for all product models.
-Pulse oximeter Allows you to take a manual pulse oximeter reading (Getting Pulse Oximeter Readings , page 66).
+Music Provides music player controls for your phone.
+Naps Displays total nap time and Body Battery level gains.
+You can start the nap timer and set an alarm to wake you up (Customizing Sleep Mode , page 86).
+Notifications Alerts you to incoming calls, texts, social network updates, and more, based on your phone notification settings (Enabling Bluetooth Notifications , page 65).
+Performance Displays performance measurements that help you track and understand your training activities and race performances (Performance Measurements , page 39).
+Primary race Displays the race event you designate as the primary race in your Garmin Connect calendar (Race Calendar and Primary Race , page 46).
+Pulse oximeter Allows you to take a manual pulse oximeter reading (Getting Pulse Oximeter Readings , page 55).
 If you are too active for the watch to determine your pulse oximeter reading, the measurements are not recorded.
+Race calendar Displays your upcoming race events set in your Garmin Connect calendar (Race Calendar and Primary Race , page 46).
 Respiration Your current respiration rate in breaths per minute and seven-day average.
 You can do a breathing activity to help you relax.
-Sleep Displays total sleep time, a sleep score, and sleep stage information for the previous night.
-Solar intensity Displays a graph of the intensity of solar input for the last 6 hours, and the average for the previous week.
-NOTE: This feature is not available for all product models.
+Sleep score Displays total sleep time, a sleep score, and sleep stage information for the previous night.
+Sleep coach Provides recommendations for your sleep need based on sleep and activity history, HRV status, and naps.
 Steps Tracks your daily step count, step goal, and data for previous days.
 Stress Displays your current stress level and a graph of your stress level.
 You can do a breathing activity to help you relax.
 If you are too active for the watch to determine your stress level, stress measurements are not recorded.
 Sunrise and sunset Displays sunrise, sunset, and civil twilight times.
-Surfline Uses your current location to display current wave conditions, such as tide and wave height and surf rating, for the nearest surf spots.
-NOTE: This feature is not available for all product models.
 Temperature Displays temperature data from the internal temperature sensor.
-Tides Displays information about a tide station, such as the tide height and when the next high and low tides will occur (Viewing Tide Information , page 24).
-Training readiness Displays a score and a short message that helps you determine how ready you are for training each day (Training Readiness , page 58).
-Training status Displays your current training status and training load, which shows you how your training affects your fitness level and performance (Training Status , page 54).
-VIRB® controls Provides camera controls when you have a VIRB device paired with your Instinct 2 watch (VIRB Remote, page 73).
+Tides Displays information about a tide station, such as the tide height and when the next high and low tides will occur (Viewing Tide Information , page 22).
+Training readiness Displays a score and a short message that helps you determine how ready you are for training each day (Training Readiness , page 46).
+Training status Displays your current training status and training load, which shows you how your training affects your fitness level and performance (Training Status , page 42).
+VIRB [®] controls Provides camera controls when you have a VIRB device paired with your Instinct 3 watch (VIRB Remote , page 62).
 Weather Displays the current temperature and weather forecast.

-Name Description Xero® device Displays laser location information when you have a compatible Xero device paired with your Instinct 2 watch (Xero Laser Location Settings , page 75).
+Xero [®] device Displays laser location information when you have a compatible Xero device paired with your Instinct 3 watch (Xero Laser Location Settings , page 64).